Belt Drive or Lead Screw?

 Cost is a factor as well, but can hinge on how the actuator is being used in an application.
 In other words, there may be more than just the up-front costs involved.
 For example, a drive system may require more long-term maintenance, or a harsh application may reduce the overall lifespan of the actuator.
 With these factors in mind, a proper evaluation of your application and its needs should be assessed in order to choose the most ideal actuator system.

-Belt drives and their applications
+Belt drives and their linear motion applications

-A belt-driven actuator converts rotary motion into linear motion using a timing belt.
+A belt-driven linear actuator converts rotary motion into linear motion using a timing belt.
 The timing belt contains teeth that lock onto toothed pulleys, applying torque and preventing slippage.
 Often, the belt drive is enclosed within a protective case, and attached to a carriage.
 The driveshaft and motor are often situated perpendicular to either side of the actuator (horizontal motor mount), or perpendicular to the top of the actuator (vertical motor mount).
-The PROs and CONs for the use of belt drives, with respect to the application needs, includes:
+The PROs and CONs for the use of belt drives, with respect to the application needs, include:

 - Long strokes.
 Typically up to 6 meters.
 Optimal for shuttle transport and material handling applications.

 - High linear travel speed.
 Typically up to 3 - 5 m/sec for long travel distances.

 - Higher efficiency.
 Typically 90-percent.
 Benefits high-speed and continuous power applications.

 - Higher cost.
 Additional costs in vertical applications can be incurred due to gear reducer and motor fail-safe brake requirements, and the need for more input torque from motors.

 - Lower accuracy and positional repeatability versus screw drives.